StephenQSstarThomas/StephenQSstarThomas.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I'm Shi Qiu (仇是), a junior student at the School of Physics, Peking University.
+Hi, I'm Shi Qiu (仇是), a senior undergraduate student at the School of Physics, Peking University.

 My research interests focus on **reasoning models and agents**, with a specific emphasis on assessing their interpretability and robust reasoning capabilities.
 I've also done research in **Large Multimodal Models (LMMs)**, especially their evaluation and application for human society.